William J. Baroody Sr.: Career

+served in the US Navy as a lieutenant.
+After World War II, he was employed by the Veterans Administration.
+From 1950 to 1953, he was an official of the U.S. Chamber of Commerce.

-During his career Baroody championed conservative political and social views on many issues.
+During his career, Baroody championed conservative political and social views on many issues.
 He served as principal adviser of Barry Goldwater when the Arizona senator was the 1964 Republican Party presidential candidate.
-Baroody was also a friend and confidante to Richard Nixon, Gerald Ford and other Republican politicians.
+Baroody was also a friend and confidante to Richard Nixon, Gerald Ford, and other Republican politicians.